PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-12 05:17:30
+Last updated: 2024-04-12 05:19:10
-Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher